promesoft/KicadJE-SteinerVCF/README.md

 # Johansen Engineering Steiner VCF

 # Purpose
-Test some of the original designs for inspiration.
+Test some of the original designs for inspiration and reference.

 # Status - Init
 ## Errata